 - Connect directly to Alexa locally via the Zigbee protocol.

-- Connect to Alexa via an Alexa skill that is published in the skill store.
+- Connect to Alexa via an Alexa skill that is published in the Alexa Skills Store.
+Amazon only processes applications for certification after your skill is developed and ready to be published.
 If your device does not have an accompanying skill, see Understand the Smart Home Skill API to learn how to build one.
-Amazon only processes applications for certification after your skill is developed and ready to be published.
+If you need help building your smart home skill, for a list of solution providers that have developed smart home skills on behalf of other companies, see Smart Home IoT Solution Providers.

 - Connect via a secondary device, such as a hub, that is controlled by an Alexa skill provided by the hub manufacturer.

 - Connect via a pre-certified solution provider.
 For more information, see Smart Home IoT Solution Providers.

 If you don't have an Alexa skill for your product, or your product doesn't work locally with Zigbee or with a hub, you create an Alexa skill that meets the Works with Alexa requirements.
 As a part of this, you write code that interacts with your device cloud to perform operations such as turning your device off and on and adjusting its settings.
 For more information, see Works with Alexa Requirements.